thales-fukuda/homepage/README.md

 Will search "funny videos"on YouTube.

 ## to-do
-- Implement customization for the links below and the search shortcuts.
+- Implement customization for the bottom links and the search shortcuts.